net2devcrypto/docker-cheatsheets/README.md

 ```
 curl http://localhost:4243/images/json
 ```

-	    To test a remote host, replace "localhost" with the public IP address of Docker Host Make sure to block port 4243 from unauthorized access.
+To test a remote host, replace "localhost" with the public IP address of Docker Host.

+Make sure to block port 4243 from unauthorized access.

 ## COMMANDS CHEATSHEET